HaiyuWu/Vec2Face/README.md

 --example 10 \
 --name images-of-references
 ```
+Note that, the input images should be cropped and aligned.
+If they are not, please use face detectors (e.g., [img2pose](https://github.com/vitoralbiero/img2pose)) to crop the images first.
+We don't suggest you to modify the code to use the embedding extracted from insightface, because it takes forever to run.
+(Trust me, I have tried.)

 ## Generating with center/ID features
 Before generating images, the identity vectors need to be created/calculated and saved in a .npy file.
 We provide an example for you, but you can create your own center features.